FebriHp/NewSubAlert/readme.md

 ## 📝 Notes

+Dont forget to click Start or run /start on your telegram bot, to receive massage or notifications

 ⚠️ **This script is still under development and testing phase.
 Use responsibly.**

 Suggestions, contributions, and improvements are welcome!